ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

     }
 ```

-Then, we will add two name-based vhosts listening on 10.0.0.20
+Then, we add two name-based vhosts listening on 10.0.0.20

 ```puppet
     apache::vhost { 'second.example.com':